Yunnan, South of Clouds. Yunnan is a land of colorful ethnic groups and a natural paradise to discover.

 Firstly, Yunnan boasts the largest number of plant species in China.
 In China, there are 30,000 kinds of higher plants, of which 18,000 can be found in Yunnan, accounting for over 60% of the total.
 Yunnan has a variety of precious trees such as Dragon Spruce, Chinese Yew, and Himalayan Cypress.
 Yunnan also possesses various economic plants, such as tea, fruits, medicinal herbs, flowers, rubber, tobacco, and coffee.
 The most famous tea in Yunnan is called Pu’er tea, which is produced in the middle and lower reaches of the Lancang River.

-Since the production area of the tea used to be under the administration of Pu’er Prefecture in Qing Dynasty, tea produced there was named after Pu’er.
-Because the tea is featured by a strong scent, a sweet aftertaste and good medical effect, it was approved as a tribute to the imperial court of the Qing Dynasty.
+Since the production area of the tea used to be under the administration of Pu’er Prefecture in Qing Dynasty, the tea produced there was named after Pu’er.
+Because the tea is featured a strong scent, a sweet aftertaste, and a good medical effect, it was approved as a tribute to the imperial court of the Qing Dynasty.
 At present, Pu’er tea in Yunnan has been well-known at home and abroad due to its unique taste and good quality.
 Besides Pu’er tea, Yunnan also has black tea and flower tea such as Osmanthus tea, Chrysanthemum tea, Jasmine tea, and Rose tea.
-Yunnan is also endowed with various fruits such as mango, pineapple, durian, papaya, red waxberry, litchi, cherry, grape, and banana, etc. Boasting medicinal herbs, Yunnan enjoys the reputation of “The Treasure House of Medicinal Herbs”.
+Yunnan is also endowed with various fruits such as mango, pineapple, durian, papaya, red waxberry, litchi, cherry, grape, banana, etc. Boasting medicinal herbs, Yunnan enjoys the reputation of “The Treasure House of Medicinal Herbs”.